coderefinery/sphinx-localtime/README.md

 # Status and development

-Non-HTML builders work but don't give the most useful output.
+Non-HTML builders work but don't give the most useful output (someone good at Docutils/Sphinx doctrees could help here).
 The javascript could be embedded so that it's not an external resource.
 The name could be still changed.

-Beta and contributions welcome.
+Beta, contributions welcome.